1840s Atlantic hurricane seasons

 This article encompasses the 1840–1849 Atlantic hurricane seasons.
 While data is not available for every storm that occurred, some parts of the coastline were populated enough to give data of hurricane occurrences.
 Each season was an ongoing event in the annual cycle of tropical cyclone formation in the Atlantic basin.
 Most tropical cyclone formation occurs between June 1 and November 30.

-1840
+1840 Atlantic hurricane season

 Tropical Storm One

 June 19–23.
-In the middle of June, a tropical storm passed west of Lake Charles, Louisiana accompanied by several days of heavy rain.
+In the middle of June, a tropical storm passed west of Lake Charles, Louisiana, accompanied by several days of heavy rain.
 Strong winds on June 21 damaged corn crops.